 In contrast, a marketing consultant or consultancy will want to spend time with you (often in lengthy discussion).
 This way, they can truly understand your business, your priorities, and your customers.

-Though more time-intensive, a marketing consultant’s final solution will be tailored to your business’ strengths and weaknesses, your goals, and your current position within the market.
+Though more time-intensive, a marketing consultant’s final solution will be tailored to your business’ strengths and weaknesses.
+As well as your goals, and your current position within the market.

 Most importantly, it will have a far higher likelihood of delivering success and growth for your company—saving you money in the long-run.